mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```@repl addActiveCost
 system.generator.cost.active.polynomial
 ```
-By setting `model = 2` in the [`addActiveCost!`](@ref addActiveCost!) function, we specify that the quadratic polynomial cost is being used for the corresponding generator.
+By setting `model = 2` in the function, we specify that the quadratic polynomial cost is being used for the corresponding generator.
 This can be particularly useful if we have also defined a piecewise linear cost function for the same generator.
 In such cases, we can choose between these two cost functions depending on our simulation requirements.

 ---

 ##### Piecewise Linear Cost
-We can also create a piecewise linear cost function for the active power of the same generator by using the following code:
+We can also create a piecewise linear cost function for the active power of the same generator by using:
 ```@example addActiveCost
 addActiveCost!(system; label = 1, piecewise =  [0.1085 12.3; 0.1477 16.8; 0.18 18.1])
 nothing # hide